 - Dynamic SQL sources: Use either your SQL or let the Seal engine build dynamically the SQL used to query your database.

-- LINQ queries: Join and query any Data Sources (SQL, Excel, XML, Olap Cube, HTTP JSon, etc.) with the power of LINQ queries.
+- LINQ queries: Join and query any Data Sources (SQL, Excel, XML, Mongo DB, Olap Cube, HTTP JSon, etc.) with the power of LINQ queries.

 - Native Pivot Tables: Simply drag and drop elements directly in a pivot table (Cross Tab) and display them in your report.

-- HTML 5 Charts: Define and display Chart Series in two mouse clicks (Support of ChartJS, NVD3 and Plotly libraries).
+- HTML 5 Charts: Define and display Chart Series in two mouse clicks (Support of ChartJS, NVD3, Plotly and Gauges libraries).

 - Fully Responsive and HTML Rendering using Razor engine: Use the power of HTML5 in the report result (Bootstrap layout, Responsiveness, Tables sorting and filtering).
 Customize your report presentation in HTML with the Razor engine parsing.